You are here

 Prototyping

-- Identify and apply sources of inspirationsources of inspirationmay include personal experiences, First Peoples perspectives and knowledge, the natural environment, places, cultural influences, social media, and professionals
+- Identify and apply sources of inspirationmay include personal experiences, First Peoples perspectives and knowledge, the natural environment, places, cultural influences, social media, and professionals

-- Choose a form for prototyping and develop a planthat includes key stages and resourcesplanfor example, pictorial drawings, sketches, flow charts
+- Choose a form for prototyping and develop a planfor example, pictorial drawings, sketches, flow chartsthat includes key stages and resources

 - Visualize and construct prototypes, making changes to tools, materials, and procedures as needed